 - Apprentice Work Records.
 The apprentice will maintain a work record showing the amount and type of work being performed classified in accordance with the designations of the work processes as shown in the Trade Information.
 Work record forms will be provided each apprentice.
 Work records are to be submitted to the Local Committee at one month intervals to be recorded in the apprentice's master record.
 Work records will be supplemented by supplemental instruction reports.
 Work records together with off-site instruction and training reports will be used by the Local Committee in determining advancements, completions, and reassignment needs. - 2.
 The Local Committee shall also maintain records of recommendations made on disciplinary or adverse actions, hearings and decisions made, involuntary actions relative to the program, enrolled apprentices, participating sponsors, registration agency, or any legal proceeding involving the Committee. - 3.
 All records pertaining to apprenticeship shall be maintained for at least five years, and made available to the Bureau upon request. - C. Local committees shall maintain an apprentice evaluation system so that the committee can get regular feedback from the employers on each apprentice's progress.
-These reports should be received prior to each apprentice's review. - D. A summary of each apprentice's review shall be made in writing to the apprentice and where deficiencies exist, a clear defined goal set for correction of the deficiencies and an indication of the penalty (i.e. cancellation) if the goals are not met.
+These reports should be received prior to each apprentice's review. - D. A summary of each apprentice's review shall be made in writing to the apprentice and where deficiencies exist, a clear defined goal set for correction of the deficiencies and an indication of the penalty (i.e. cancellation) if the goals are not met. - E. Within a reasonable period of time before expiration of the apprenticeship, the local committee shall review the apprentice in person by a final review or examination. - (1) If the apprentice successfully completes such review or examination, the committee shall recommend to the BAS that a Certificate of Completion be granted by the BAS.

-- E. Within a reasonable period of time before expiration of the apprenticeship, the local committee shall review the apprentice in person by a final review or examination. - (1) If the apprentice successfully completes such review or examination, the committee shall recommend to the BAS the apprentice be permitted to take the journeyman license examination. - (2) If the apprentice fails to meet all provisions of their Apprentice Contract, the final review and/or examination, the committee may recommend to the BAS, that the apprentice's apprenticeship should be extended for a period of time, not to exceed one calendar year. - (3) The BAS will not approve an extension of the term of an apprenticeship contract to exceed one year.
+(2) If the apprentice fails to meet all provisions of their Apprentice Contract, the final review and/or examination, the committee may recommend to the BAS, that the apprentice's apprenticeship should be extended for a period of time, not to exceed one calendar year.